Skip ahead to:

 In 2008, the ministry acquired Heartsease Home Inc. through a Board-based merger and gained permanent access to our Women's Center townhouse.

 In 2010, we graduated a recent record of 170 men and women to a new life of faith, sobriety, productivity and hope.
-Transformed lives remains the central focus and we are grateful for nearly 2,500 lives transformed since 1995.
+Transformed lives remain the central focus and we are grateful for nearly 2,500 lives transformed since 1995.